onnx/onnx/docs/Operators.md

 ### <a name="GlobalAveragePool"></a><a name="globalaveragepool">**GlobalAveragePool**</a>

-  GlobalAveragePool consumes an input tensor X and applies average pooling across the values in the same channel.
+  GlobalAveragePool consumes an input tensor X and applies average pooling across the the values in the same channel.
 This is equivalent to AveragePool with kernel size equal to the spatial dimension of input tensor.